How to Get More Likes On Facebook

 Every brand on Facebook is on Facebook for one reason -- to (eventually) get more business.
-Getting more business from Facebook means different things to different types of businesses.
+But getting more business from Facebook means different things to different types of businesses.
 Different brands will have different objectives, such as driving in-store sales, increasing online sales, launching a new product, building awareness, or promoting a mobile app.

 This post is all about the very first step in this whole process: building an audience of fans who actually have an interest in what your company sells.
-If you recently set up your Facebook page or could simply use a few pointers on how to get more Facebook Likes, this post is for you.
+If you recently set up your Facebook Page or could simply use a few pointers on how to get more Facebook Likes, this post is for you.

 - An overview of what your business has to offer